 The road encompasses miles of stunning views through twisty hair pin corners, high elevations and steep grades.
 Along the road you can contemplate the marvelous spectacle offered by Sierra Madre Occidental.
 The road runs between mountains and canyons.
 This road is so curvy and twisted that it takes 7-8 hours to cross (that’s an average speed of 20 mph or less).
 It is the only place to cross the Sierra Madres for more than 500 miles.

-Anyways, the project of a new road, that began 15 years ago, will turn this infamous road into a safe trade route.
-The highway project, of 140-miles-long, has 115 bridges and 61 tunnels and will cost $2.2 billion.
+Anyways, in 2013 this road was bypassed by the scenic Mexico 40D.
+The highway, of 140-miles-long, has 115 bridges and 61 tunnels and costed $2.2 billion.
 The new highway will move 5 million vehicles a year—four times the number handled by the old road.